ApolloKwok/TracerTutorial/content/usage/naming analysis/_index.md

   `Array‹↑House›`
 ---

-* As shown below, there are 3 houses inside `X`, making their corresponding generated property names different. `nullability` `suspend` and `variance` are omitted in type equality comparison.
+* As shown below, there are three similar lambdas and traced with owner name or property name further.
+Because elements with same types are traced with more info to distinguish, and `nullability``suspend` and `variance` are omitted in type equality comparison to hint better.
-  ## add image

   {{< columns size=small >}}
   ![](x.png)<--->![](y.png)